 Much of the business process automation platforms out there require some level of coding knowledge.
 Meaning, only a software developer or somebody with significant coding experience can build and implement a digital system.
-With that, business users might have to wait months or even years for a new system to be introduced.
-And in some cases, the digital system may even fail or work improperly.
+With that, sometimes business users have to wait months or even years for a new system to be introduced.
+And in some cases, the digital system can fail or work improperly.

 And that is why Kianda was founded.
 So that, business users without technical knowledge or coding experience can build and implement new systems.
-Most importantly, without any barriers.
+Most importantly, to undergo digitalisation without any barriers.

-As a no-code platform, Kianda significantly reduces the time it takes to build and implement a new digital system.
+As a no-code business process automation platform, Kianda significantly reduces the time it takes to build and implement a new digital system.
 As well as that, it allows you to deploy rapid digital solutions.
 That is, much faster than before.

-Digitalisation has been a growing trend for a number of years.
+Digitalisation is a growing trend and has been for a number of years.
 However, it became a considerably important need in the last few months.
-Most notably, a crucial element in a bid to tackle COVID-19.
-More specifically, the challenges businesses have faced and are still facing as a result.
+Most notably, digital transformation is a crucial element for tackling COVID-19.
+More specifically, in tackling the challenges businesses faced and are still facing as a result.

 Adapting to the pandemic

-Like most businesses, Kianda have faced some issues throughout the duration of COVID-19.
-Due to uncertainty, many businesses are hesitant to begin digitalisation.
+Like most businesses, Kianda did face some issues throughout the duration of COVID-19.
+Due to uncertainty, many businesses hesitated to begin digitalisation.
 This is potentially due to factors relative to the cost of digitalisation.

 Digitalisation is an investment.

 Digitalisation requires additional costs, but the benefits are substantially rewarding.
-A great deal of organisations who have adopted business process automation have realized the advantages and benefits derived.
-Hence why more companies have sparked an interest and are moving forward with digitalisation.
+A great deal of organisations who adopt business process automation realize the advantages and benefits derived.
+Hence why more companies are sparking interest and are moving forward with digitalisation.